 The ABCs of Candlestick

 So far, they are one of the most common technical tools used for price analysis.
 This has been used since traders and investors started looking for patterns that may predict where a currency or commodity will go next centuries ago!
+The history of candlestick charts dates back to 18th century Japan, where they were used for rice commerce.

 How to Master Japanese Candlesticks

 Candlestick charts can be a useful way to look at the market structure and potential opportunities.
 However, they instead offer insight into price actions and directions of the market trend based on patterns!
+Each price bar represents a specific time frame, and its shape and color provide information about the market's sentiment during that time frame.

 Bullish Reversal Patterns

-A long lower wick at the bottom of a downtrend indicates that, despite high selling pressure from previous days, bulls managed to push up against sellers.
+A long lower wick at the bottom of a downtrend indicates that, despite high selling pressure from previous candlestick days, bulls managed to push up against sellers.

 An inverted hammer occurs when prices stop falling or reversing after being pushed lower than their opening level by buyers who eventually control market action.
 However, this lucky turn may come with a sharp reversal of upward momentum before long.